Litchfield County assistance programs

 If you need help dealing with every day expenses, the Torrington Catholic Charities offers services that will help promote self sufficiency of families and individuals.
 They may be able to provide some short term assistance for paying bills, debts, rent, and energy bills.
 They offer this help and try to ensure the respect and dignity of every individual is maintained in a manner that maximized human potential through offering advocacy and other direct services.
 860/482-5558.

-The Litchfield County Salvation Army, which is based in Winsted Connecticut, administers several assistance programs including those that provide basic needs including food, debt assistance and counseling, heating and utility bill assistance, shelter, fuel assistance, rent assistance, medical vouchers, holiday needs and meals, and even summer camperships.
+The Litchfield County Salvation Army, which is based in Winsted Connecticut, administers several assistance programs including those that provide basic needs.
+The center offers free food, debt assistance and counseling, heating and utility bill help.
+Other resources from the church including emergency shelter, fuel as well as rent assistance, medical vouchers, free holiday gifts and meals, and even summer camperships.
 Programs are offered to both youth and adults in the community.
-860-543-8400
+860-543-8400.
+More on Litchfield County Salvation Army social services.

 Child and day care